-Holy See Won't Attend Summit Marking 25 Years Since Cairo Conference
+Holy See Won’t Attend Summit Marking 25 Years Since Cairo Conference

 Vatican officials said they would have been interested in attending the “Nairobi Summit,” running today through Thursday, because it marks the 25th anniversary of the International Conference on Population and Development (ICPD), which took place in Cairo in 1994.

-That meeting was widely deemed a success for Church officials who, under the leadership of Cardinal Renato Martino, then the Holy See’s Permanent Observer to the United Nations in New York, teamed up representatives of Latin American and Islamic nations and others to ensure abortion did not become a fundamental human right.
+That meeting was widely deemed a success for Church officials who, under the leadership of Cardinal Renato Martino, then the Holy See’s Permanent Observer to the United Nations in New York, teamed up with representatives of Latin American and Islamic nations and others to ensure abortion did not become a fundamental human right.

 But this week's International Conference on Population and Development (ICPD+25) in Nairobi had chosen to focus on “a few controversial and divisive issues that do not enjoy international consensus,” the Holy See mission to the U.N. in New York said in a Nov.
 10 statement.